michaelmano/Pitaya/README.md

 - $wp_rewrite->set_permalink_structure('/%postname%/') **Sets up the sites permalink structure**
 - $menus **Creates the primary navigation and lists all pages mentioned in the array**

+### Javascript functions
+The javascript files are set up so that all functions are written in `assets/javascripts/core/functions.js` and all vendors are in `assets/javascripts/vendors` and any initations of functions are put into `assets/javascripts/main.js`

+### Theme Specific Functions
 **Below are a list of PHP functions I have written for the Theme:**
+**assets/core/pitaya-functions.php**
 ```
 pitaya_social_nav([
   'size'  =>  'small',